- List the sequence of early events in animal development (fertilization, cleavage, gastrulation, and organogenesis)

 Development Step 2: Cleavage and Blastula Stage

-After fertilization successfully activates the egg, the egg begins a series of rapid cell divisions called cleavage, illustrated below.
-“Typical” cell division occurs every 18-24 hours, but cleavage cell divisions can occur as frequently as every 10 minutes.
-During cleavage, the cells divide without an increase in size (without growing); so the large single-celled zygote divides into smaller and smaller cells called blastomeres.
+After fertilization activates the egg, the egg begins a series of rapid cell divisions called cleavage, illustrated below.
+Typical, non-cleavage cell division occurs every 18-24 hours, but cleavage cell divisions can occur as frequently as every 10 minutes.
+During cleavage, the cells divide without growing between divisions, so the large single-celled zygote divides into smaller and smaller cells called blastomeres.
 After the cleavage has produced over 100 blastomeres, the embryo is called a blastula.
 The blastula is usually a spherical layer of blastomeres that are considered to be the first embryonic tissue, the blastoderm.
-The blastoderm surrounds a fluid-filled or yolk-filled cavity, called the blastocoel (coelum = body cavity).
+The blastoderm surrounds a fluid-filled or yolk-filled cavity, called the blastocoel (recall that a coelum is a body cavity).
 The blastocoel is absolutely essential for the next step of development, gastrulation, which we will discuss in the next reading.

 The stages of development that we’ve discussed so far are very similar across most animal lineages.
-But mater stages of cleavage are a little different in mammals: the mammalian blastula is called a blastocyst, and, unlike the blastulas of other animal lineages, the blastocyst has an inner cell mass and an outer cell layer called the trophoblast.
+But later stages of cleavage are a little different in mammals: the mammalian blastula is called a blastocyst, and, unlike the blastulas of other animal lineages, the blastocyst has an “inner cell mass” and an outer cell layer called the trophoblast.
 The inner cell mass will go on to form the embryo, and the trophoblast will go on to form embryonic portion of placenta.
 Cleavage in a placental mammal is illustrated in the diagram below.

 You can visit the Virtual Human Embryo project at the Endowment for Human Development site to step through an interactive that shows the stages of embryo development, including micrographs and rotating 3-D images.

 We’ve discussed 2 of the 4 general steps in early animal development.
-Before we move on to step number 3 (gastrulation), let’s take a moment to discuss how cells “know” what they’re supposed to do in an embryo, whether it’s to divide, to migrate to a new location, or to begin specializing into a specific cell type.
+Before we move on to step number 3 (gastrulation), let’s take a moment to discuss how cells get instructions what they’re supposed to do, or what their “identify” is, in an embryo: whether it’s to divide, to migrate to a new location, or to begin specializing into a specific cell type.
+Cells generally get instructions from either intrinsic (internal, or “lineage”) or extrinsic (external, or “positional”) information:

-Intrinsic (lineage) information is inherited from the mother cell, as a result of cell division.
+- Intrinsic (internal, or lineage) information is inherited from the mother cell, as a result of cell division.
 For instance, a cell might inherit molecules in its cytoplasm that “tell” it that it belongs to the neural, or nerve cell-producing, lineage of the body.
 It inherits them because they were present in the cytoplasm of the mother cell, and thus they are present in the cytoplasm of the daughter cells.
+Cytoplasmic determinants, discussed in the next section of this reading, are examples of intrinsic information present in the unfertilized eggs of protostomes, before development (or fertilization) even begins.

-Extrinsic (positional) information is received from the cell’s surrounding environment or from neighboring cells.
+- Extrinsic (external, or positional) information is received from the cell’s surrounding environment or from neighboring cells.
 For instance, a cell might get chemical signals from a neighbor, instructing it to become a particular kind of photoreceptor (light-detecting neuron).
+Induction, discussed in the next section of this reading, is an example of an extrinsic information process that occurs in embryonic development of all animals.

 Why do intrinsic and extrinsic signals matter during development?
 These signals are essential for the events which occur after the blastula stage of embryonic development, and (in some cases), even before that point.
 We’ll explore how intrinsic and extrinsic information plays a role in development in the rest of this reading and the next reading.